Symmetric blind information reconciliation for quantum key distribution: Appendix B: Belief propagation decoding

-where we used $\mathcal{N}:=5$.
-It can be interpreted as stop of a trend growth of our confidence in bits values.
-The algorithm also returns $D$ that is a list $d$ positions of symbols, which has minimal values of LLR magnitude:
+where we use $\mathcal{N}:=5$.
+It can be interpreted as the end of a growth trend as far as our confidence in bit values.
+The algorithm also returns a $D$ that is a list of $d$ positions of symbols which has minimal values of LLR magnitude